-TREB: Slide this lever up or down to increase or decrease treble.
+TREB (Treble): Slide this lever up or down to increase or decrease treble.
 If a station is weak or noisy, you may want to decrease the treble.

-Adjusting the Speakers
+Adjusting the Speakers (Balance/Fade)

-BAL: Turn the control behind the upper knob to move the sound to the left or right speakers.
+BAL (Balance): Turn the control ring behind the upper knob to move the sound to the left or right speakers.
 The middle position balances the sound between the speakers.

-FADE: Turn the control behind the lower knob to move the sound to the front or rear speakers.
+FADE: Turn the control ring behind the lower knob to move the sound to the front or rear speakers.
 The middle position balances the sound between the speakers.